 - A resume or CV showing both academic and industry experience;

-- An academic transcript (electronic);
+- An academic transcript (electronic, non-official);

 - What extracurricular activities are you involved with and why?

 Do not forget to visit the SYSC4907/4917 course website for all information related to the course, including a list of currently available projects.
 Please also note that groups should have between 2 to max 6 students.
 I am open to supervising mixed groups with students from Biomed, CSE, EE, and/or SE.

 *If you have your own idea for a project and would like me to supervise you and your group, please send me an email to schedule a meeting to discuss it.

 Description: Who would think that one day we would be printing biological tissues in the same way we transfer ink to paper?
-Although this sentence oversimplifies a complex process, 3D-bioprinting is one of the most promising technologies of the 21st century.
-3D models and related organ-on-a-chip technologies represent powerful new tools in biomedical research, and 3D-bioprinting has been a major driver of innovation in medicine.
+Although this sentence oversimplifies a complex process, 3D bioprinting is one of the most promising technologies of the 21st century.
+3D models and related organ-on-a-chip technologies represent powerful new tools in biomedical research, and 3D bioprinting has been a major driver of innovation in medicine.
 In this project, students will face the challenge of building, testing and optimizing a low-cost 3D bioprinter.
 Creativity will be fundamental to achieving success.

-3- Simulating organs and tissues [Tissue Engineering]
+2- Simulating organs and tissues [Tissue Engineering]